centaurus22/ruhrpottmetaller-editor/docs/_includes/05-using.md

 The checkbox in the column “Anzeigen“ is intended for an external functionality and does not have any affect on the rpmetaller-editor.
 ## Export
+A human readable list of the concerts of the currently selected month is created on the export page.
+The header and the footer can be configured on the [Einstellungen](#einstellungen) site.
+You can scroll through the months at the top of the page.
+You can also jump to the current month by clicking the button with the small circle.
 ## Einstellungen
 Using this site a few preferences can be made.